Valparaiso resale shop worker finds $7K in coat pocket, gives it back to owner

 "It just scared me," she said.
 "It made me nervous.
 I mean, you know, everybody wants to hold a wad of cash, but it wasn't mine so I didn't get too excited about it."

-Kimes said she immediately put the money in a safe spot in the register and called her boss Tammy Wendland.
+Kimes said she immediately put the money in a safe spot in the register and called owner Tammy Wendland.

 "I'm saying to her 'what did you say?
 What did you say?'
 And [she said] 'a very large sum of money,' and I was so surprised," Wendland said.